Last updated: April 2026

 Performance and Stability

 Stability has been a historical concern.
-Recent versions are notably more stable, and the auto-save and crash recovery features have improved.
-But the reputation lingers.
+"Premiere Pro crashed" is practically a meme in editing communities.
+Recent versions (2025-2026) are notably more stable, and the auto-save and crash recovery features have improved.
+But the reputation lingers for a reason: if you're coming from Resolve or Final Cut Pro, you'll notice more occasional hiccups.

 Pricing Reality